lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 5. Restart your computer.
 D2SpaceModifier.exe will run in the background but will not be active unless you have DotA 2 running and are "alt-tabbed" into it.

-6. launch DotA 2 and customize to your liking
+6. Launch DotA 2 and customize to your liking.

 #### Note: The SPACE modifier reads "WINDOWS" in-game.